kevinevans1/azure-terrafy-walkthrough/README.md

 }
 ```

-### Terraform plan seal test
+### Terraform plan seal test:
-lets run a terraform plan on our recently imported terraform configuration (vm-resources) to verify the import was a success, hopefully you will be greeted by the below message
+lets run a terraform plan on our recently imported terraform configuration (vm-resources) to verify the import was a success, hopefully you will be greeted by the below message.
 ```
 No changes.
 Your infrastructure matches the configuration.
 ```